Partridge-Rocks/larahub/README.md

 ## Security

-If you discover any security related issues, please email hello@tighten.co instead of using the issue tracker.
+If you discover any security related issues, please email jordan@partridge.rocks instead of using the issue tracker.

 ## Credits